saeyslab/nichenetr/README.md

     between interacting
     cells](vignettes/circos.md):`vignette("circos", package="nichenetr")`.

+To facilitate the use of NicheNet on single-cell data, we demonstrate the use of NicheNet on a Seurat object in following vignettes.
+One demonstrates the use of a single wrapper function, the other demonstrates what’s behind the wrapper.

+-   [Perform NicheNet analysis starting from a Seurat object](seurat_wrapper.md):`vignette("seurat_wrapper", package="nichenetr")`
+-   [Perform NicheNet analysis starting from a Seurat object: step-by-step analysis](seurat_steps.md):`vignette("seurat_steps", package="nichenetr")`

 People interested in building own models or benchmark own models against NicheNet can read one of the following vignettes: